Is Pasta Good for You? The Pastas to Eat and the Ones to Avoid

-Much of the pasta on the market today is made from durum wheat flour, a special kind of wheat with a high protein content and strong gluten.
+If you’re wondering what pasta is made of, it’s mostly made from durum wheat flour, a special kind of wheat with a high protein content and strong gluten.
 Pasta may seem fairly nutritious, but it is still a refined and processed food!

 One Italian study even linked an increased risk of cancer to pasta and rice consumption.1

 From the Body Ecology perspective, conventional pastas feed pathogenic yeast and bacteria in your intestines.
 They disturb the growth of good microflora, and can lower your immunity.
 Candida, a systemic fungal infection, especially thrives on the natural complex sugars in pasta that can ferment in your gut and encourage candida overgrowth.

 Pasta is NOT on the Body Ecology program because most pasta: